Vietnam gives harsh jail terms to 6 activists for subversion

-HANOI, Vietnam (AP) — A court in Hanoi has handed down harsh sentences against six activists after convicting them of attempting to overthrow Vietnam’s government.
+HANOI, Vietnam (AP) — Six human rights activists were sentenced to harsh prison terms in Vietnam after being convicted of attempting to overthrow the government by advocating a multiparty democracy.

-Nguyen Van Mieng, the lawyer for prominent human rights lawyer Nguyen Van Dai said he was sentenced to 15 years in prison and five years of house arrest while his fellow activists received sentences from seven to 12 years at the one-day trial Thursday.
+Prominent human rights lawyer Nguyen Van Dai received the most severe penalty of 15 years in prison and five years of house arrest at the one-day trial Thursday, said his lawyer Nguyen Van Mieng.
+The others received sentences from seven to 12 years.

-They were charged with affiliating with a pro-democracy group called Brotherhood for Democracy, whose purpose was to change the leadership of the Communist Party and build a multi-party system.
+They were charged with affiliating with a group called Brotherhood for Democracy, whose purpose was to change the leadership of the Communist Party and build a multiparty system.

-A State Department spokeswoman says the United States is deeply troubled with the sentencing and calls for release of all prisoners of conscience immediately.
+“The sentences are too harsh to the defendants,” Mieng said.
+“They fought for human rights, they fought for the rights of multi-party system … which are recognized achievements of mankind, but the court sees it as serious (threat) to the regime.”

 Most Read Nation & World Stories